Maximum Likelihood Estimation of Optimal Receiver Operating Characteristic Curves from Likelihood Ratio Observations: The ML Estimator of the ROC

-where $\lambda_n = \min\{ \lambda \in [0,1] : \phi_n(\lambda) \leq 1\}$. \end{cor}
+where $\lambda_n = \max\{ \lambda \in [0,1] : \phi_n(\lambda) \leq 1\}$. \end{cor}

-\begin{remark} It is shown in the proof of Proposition \ref{prop:ML_estimator} that $\lambda_n\to\alpha$ a.s.\ as $n\to\infty$ if $F_0$ is not identical to $F_1$.
-Thus, for $n$ large, $\lambda_n$ is approximately the prior probability that a given observation is generated under hypothesis $H_0$ and $n\lambda_n$ is approximately the number of observations generated under $H_0$.
+\begin{remark} By Corollary~\ref{cor:consistency} below, $\lambda_n\to\alpha$ a.s. if $F_0$ is not identical to $F_1$ and $\alpha$ is the fraction of samples with distribution $F_1.$ Thus, for $n$ large, $\lambda_n$ is approximately the prior probability $\alpha$ that a given observation is generated under hypothesis $H_1$ and $n\lambda_n$ is approximately the number of observations generated under $H_1$.
 The ML estimator $\hat{F}_0$ can be written as